Home > Health Library > Sputum Culture

-A sputum culture is a test to detect and
+A sputum culture is a test to find bacteria or

 grow slowly.
-Test results may take from one day to several weeks.
+Test results may take from 1 day to several weeks.
 How long your results take depends on

-the type of infection suspected.
-Some organisms (such as Chlamydophila pneumoniae and mycoplasma) do not grow in a
+the type of infection your doctor thinks you may have.
+Some organisms do not grow in a

-standard culture and need a special growth medium to be detected in a sputum
+standard culture and need a special growth medium to be found in a sputum

 Sputum that has passed through

-the mouth normally contains several types of harmless bacteria, including some
+the mouth normally contains several types of harmless bacteria.
+These include some

 types of strep (Streptococcus) and staph (Staphylococcus).
 The culture should